kulsoomzahra/kulsoomzahra.github.io/_posts/2021-6-13-outreachy2.md

 One thing that I've been encouraged to do is **ask**.
 Mentors and the people of the outreach community are very nice, always willing to help.
 Sometimes you might run into thoughts like - that's a simple question, asking this would make me look stupid.
 That's completely fine, you should ask those too.
 I would go around this like - hey, i think xyz works like abc.
 Did i get it right?
 Lastly, don't be nervous because everyone struggles! :D
 </p>

-<h5> Ref : </h5>
+<h5> Ref :
-How onion services works:[https://community.torproject.org/onion-services/overview/](https://community.torproject.org/onion-services/overview/)
+How onion services works:<a href="https://community.torproject.org/onion-services/overview/">https://community.torproject.org/onion-services/overview/</a>
-Onion services explained in 7 steps zine: [https://community.torproject.org/static/images/outreach/print/minizine-onion-service-A4.jpg](https://community.torproject.org/static/images/outreach/print/minizine-onion-service-A4.jpg)
+Onion services explained in 7 steps zine:<a href="https://community.torproject.org/static/images/outreach/print/minizine-onion-service-A4.jpg">https://community.torproject.org/static/images/outreach/print/minizine-onion-service-A4.jpg</a></h5>